 The Samsung Galaxy S23 Ultra is the best camera phone available

 Samsung’s flagships land among the best all-around Android phones regularly, so it shouldn’t be surprising to see a Galaxy device immediately.
-We just finished our Samsung Galaxy S23 Ultra review, and its premium setup lives up to its high-end price.
+We put the Samsung Galaxy S23 Ultra through its paces in our review, and its premium setup lives up to its high-end price.
+This is the best camera phone available right now and perhaps the best in the long history of smartphone cameras.
 Its sheer megapixel might on both the front and back, combined with in-depth control, make it the best camera phone for almost any user.

 Before we get into the experience of what it’s like to use the Galaxy S23 Ultra’s cameras, it’s good to know what you’re working with.
 For the first time in a few years, Samsung has chosen to upgrade its well-rounded quad-camera setup, which now features a 200MP primary sensor.
 It’s backed by Samsung’s powerful 12MP ultrawide lens and a pair of 10MP shooters — one telephoto and one periscope telephoto.
 Around the front, you’ll find a 12MP selfie camera tucked into the Infinity-O display.

 Although megapixels only tell a portion of the story, the combination of lenses sets the Galaxy S23 Ultra up nicely to excel in almost any situation.
 We’ve run it through a gauntlet of situations during our initial review, as well as a selection of comparisons against some of the other devices on this list, and it picks up right where its predecessor left off.